Chiff.com

 • In 1991, a major scandal involved the Best Drama award when Prime Suspect beat G.B.H. to win.
 But a majority of the voting panel later swore that they had voted for G.B.H.
 The discrepancy was never explained, and to this day "Baftagate" remains one of television's greatest mysteries.

-2025 BAFTA TV Nominees
+2025 BAFTA TV Nominees & WINNERS

-Drama series
+Drama Series

-Blue Lights (BBC One)
+WINNER: Blue Lights (BBC)

 Supacell (Netflix)

-Limited drama
+Limited Drama

 Baby Reindeer (Netflix)